dotnet/docs/docs/csharp/tutorials/intro-to-csharp/local-environment.md

 ## Basic application development flow

 You'll create applications using the [`dotnet new`](../../core/tools/dotnet-new.md) command.
 This command generates the files and assets necessary for your application.
-The quickstarts all use the `console` application type.
+The introduction to C# tutorials all use the `console` application type.
+Once you've got the basics, you can expand to other application types.

 The other commands you'll use are [`dotnet build`](../../core/tools/dotnet-build.md) to build the executable, and [`dotnet run`](../../core/tools/dotnet-run.md) to run the executable.

-## Pick your quickstart
+## Pick your turorial

-You can start with any of the following quickstarts:
+You can start with any of the following tutorials:

 ## [Numbers in C#](numbers-in-csharp-local.md)

-In the [Numbers in C#](numbers-in-csharp-local.md) quickstart, you'll learn how computers store numbers and how to perform calculations with different numeric types.
+In the [Numbers in C#](numbers-in-csharp-local.md) tutorial, you'll learn how computers store numbers and how to perform calculations with different numeric types.
 You'll learn the basics of rounding, and how to perform mathematical calculations using C#.

-This quickstart assumes that you have finished the [Hello world](hello-world.yml) lesson.
+This tutorial assumes that you have finished the [Hello world](hello-world.yml) lesson.

 ## [Branches and loops](branches-and-loops-local.md)

-The [Branches and loops](branches-and-loops-local.md) quickstart teaches the basics of selecting different paths of code execution based on the values stored in variables.
+The [Branches and loops](branches-and-loops-local.md) tutorial teaches the basics of selecting different paths of code execution based on the values stored in variables.
 You'll learn the basics of control flow, which is the basis of how programs make decisions and choose different actions.

-This quickstart assumes that you have finished the [Hello world](hello-world.yml) and [Numbers in C#](numbers-in-csharp-local.md) lessons.
+This tutorial assumes that you have finished the [Hello world](hello-world.yml) and [Numbers in C#](numbers-in-csharp-local.md) lessons.

 ## [String interpolation](interpolated-strings-local.md)

-The [String interpolation](interpolated-strings-local.md) quickstart shows you how to insert values into a string.
+The [String interpolation](interpolated-strings-local.md) tutorial shows you how to insert values into a string.
 You'll learn how to create an interpolated string with embedded C# expressions and how to control the text appearance of the expression results in the result string.

-This quickstart assumes that you have finished the [Hello world](hello-world.yml), [Numbers in C#](numbers-in-csharp-local.md), and [Branches and loops](branches-and-loops-local.md) lessons.
+This tutorial assumes that you have finished the [Hello world](hello-world.yml), [Numbers in C#](numbers-in-csharp-local.md), and [Branches and loops](branches-and-loops-local.md) lessons.

 ## [List collection](arrays-and-collections.md)

 The [List collection](arrays-and-collections.md) lesson gives you a tour of the List collection type that stores sequences of data.
 You'll learn how to add and remove items, search for items, and sort the lists.
 You'll explore different kinds of lists.

-This quickstart assumes that you have finished the lessons listed above.
+This tutorial assumes that you have finished the lessons listed above.

 ## [Introduction to classes](introduction-to-classes.md)

-This final quickstart is only available to run on your machine, using your own local development environment and .NET Core.
+This final introduction to C# tutorial is only available to run on your machine, using your own local development environment and .NET Core.
 You'll build a console application and see the basic object-oriented features that are part of the C# language.